 Learn how to make a creamy, cheesy potato side dish with our easy recipe for Potatoes Au Gratin with Ham.
-Sliced potatoes are layered with a simple cream sauce along with cheese and ham for a well-rounded comfort food side dish that can be served for the holidays or alongside any meal!
+Sliced potatoes layered with a simple cream sauce, cheese, and ham makes the perfect creamy side fit for anytime of year!

 How To Make Potatoes Au Gratin

-- Make the creamy sauce: In a small saucepan, add the heavy cream, garlic, butter, salt, and pepper.
+- In a small saucepan, add the heavy cream, garlic, butter, salt, and pepper.
 Turn to low heat and let the butter melt.
 Do not bring it to a point where the cream begins to bubble or it will thicken too quickly.
 Once melted, set aside.

-- Prepare for baking: Preheat the oven to 350°F. Grease an 11×7-inch baking dish with nonstick cooking spray or butter.
+- Preheat the oven to 350°F. Grease an 11x7-inch baking dish with nonstick cooking spray or butter.

-- Prepare the cheese: In a medium-sized bowl, add both shredded cheeses.
+- In a medium-sized bowl, add both shredded cheeses.
 Mix with tongs or a rubber spatula to combine them together evenly.

-- Bake the potatoes: Cover the baking dish tightly with foil, then bake in the preheated oven for 1 hour or until the potatoes are fork-tender and cooked through.
-Then, remove the foil layer from the top and bake for an additional 10-15 minutes or until the cheese is browned on top.
+- Cover the baking dish tightly with foil, then bake in the preheated oven for 1 hour or until the potatoes are fork-tender and cooked through.
+Then, remove the foil and bake for an additional 10-15 minutes.

-- Cool and serve: Remove from the oven and let the dish cool for 10 minutes to set before serving.
+- Cool for 10 minutes to set before serving.

-- When thinly slicing the potatoes, make sure you’re either using a sharp knife or a mandolin to make sure everything is roughly the same size.
+- Use a sharp knife or a mandolin to make sure the potatoes are roughly the same thickness.

 - The amount of potatoes used can vary anywhere from 3-4 large potatoes to 10-12 small potatoes.
 The best way to ensure you're using the correct amount is to weigh the potatoes on a kitchen scale.

-- Change up the herbs: We love using the fresh citrusy taste of thyme in this dish, but feel free to use any herb you enjoy such as rosemary, sage, or parsley.
+- Change up the herbs: We love using the taste of fresh thyme in this dish, but feel free to use any herb you enjoy such as rosemary, sage, or parsley.
 You can also mix and match the herbs to your desired taste.